waleedhad/AudioMuse-AI-cuda_12.2/README.md

 ## **Local Deployment with Docker Compose**

-For a quick local setup or for users not using Kubernetes, a `docker-compose.yaml` file is provided in the `deployment/` directory.
+For a quick local setup or for users not using Kubernetes, a `docker-compose.yaml` file is provided in the `deployment/` directory for interacting with **Jellyfin**. `docker-compose-navidrome.yaml` is instead pre-compiled to interact with **Navidrome**.

 **Prerequisites:**
 *   Docker and Docker Compose installed.